 Are Zensah masks treated with any chemicals to make them antimicrobial?

-No. In fact, what makes the mask antimicrobial are silver microparticles permanently embedded in the fabric.
-Silver has long been known to be an antibacterial agent, and Zensah premium fabric uses that to its advantage.
+No. In fact, what makes the masks antimicrobial are silver (or copper) microparticles permanently embedded in the fabric.
+These metals have long been known to be antibacterial agents, and Zensah premium fabric uses that to its advantage.

 Will Zensah masks protect me or my children from getting a viral infection?